-OPELL is an open source toolchain / runtime effort to implement OpenMP for the CBEA.
+OPELL Framework: OPELL is an open source toolchain / runtime effort to implement OpenMP for the CBEA.
 OPELL has a single source compiler which compiles an OpenMP program to a single source file that is executable on CBEA.

-During runtime, the executable file starts to run sequential codes of the program on PPE.
+During runtime, the executable file starts to run the sequential region of the program on PPE.
 Once the program enters a parallel region, PPE will assign tasks of computing parallel codes to SPEs.
-After SPEs finish the tasks, the parallel region ends and PPE will go ahead to execute the following sequential codes.
+After SPEs finish the tasks, the parallel region ends and PPE will go ahead to execute the following sequential region.